knayan111/Codeforces_Hack_Counter/README.md

 # Codeforces Hack Counter
-It uses codeforces api to count the no. of times hacked, no. of successful hacking attempts and total no. of hacking attempts of a given user handle.
+It uses codeforces api to count the no. of successful hacking attempts, no. of unsuccessful hacking attempts, total no. of hacking attempts and no. of times hacked of a given user handle.